 Skip to content

-Rob Taboada is a California land use and environmental attorney who counsels both private and public clients on all aspects of land use regulation including compliance with state and local planning and zoning laws, the Subdivision Map Act, and the California Environmental Quality Act (CEQA).
-Rob regularly advises life science, residential, and industrial developers on successfully entitling projects with a strong administrative record and CEQA review, and defends projects against challenges in front of administrative agencies and in court.
+Rob Taboada is a California land use and environmental attorney who helps private and public clients navigate the complex world of land use regulation.
+He counsels on everything from state and local planning and zoning laws to the Subdivision Map Act, California Environmental Quality Act (CEQA), State Density Bonus Law, the Housing Accountability Act, and the Housing Crisis Act.
+Rob regularly partners with life science, residential, and industrial developers to secure entitlements, build strong administrative records, and defend projects against challenges before agencies and in court.

 Licenses and Memberships